 The British Museum

-Many of London’s fine art galleies are free for viewers as well.
-Some of these galleries are museums and other have works on display which are for sale.
+Many of London’s fine art galleries are free for viewers as well.
+Some of these galleries are museums and others have works on display that are for sale.
 The National Portrait Gallery, the National Gallery, and the Tate Britain and some of the most well-known.
 For an alternative, try Somerset House, Saatchi Gallery, or Photographers’ Gallery, all with various types of fine art and photography for sale.
 If you can’t make it in for a purchase, artwork can be viewed and bought online.